-IX.
-Development of rules, regulations and procedures on the equitable sharing of financial and other economic benefits derived from activities in the Area pursuant to section 9, paragraph 7 (f), of the annex to the Agreement relating to the Implementation of Part XI of the United Nations Convention on the Law of the Sea of 10 December 1982 relating to the Implementation of Part XI of the Convention (1994 Agreement).
-At the twenty-eighth session, in 2023, the Committee discussed the proposal of the Secretary-General for the establishment of a seabed sustainability fund as an alternative or adjunct to the direct distribution of monetary benefits.
-With a view to further discussing the topic, the Committee developed a tentative draft of the objectives of the fund, proposing that it be referred to as the Common Heritage Fund (initially proposed as the seabed sustainability fund) (see ISBA/29/FC/2, annex).
-The Fund was built upon the results of the Authority's technical study No. 31, published in May 2022, on the equitable sharing of financial and other economic benefits from deep seabed mining, which was conducted under the supervision of the Committee.
+23. The Committee recalled that, during its twenty-sixth to twenty-ninth sessions, it had engaged in extensive discussions aimed at identifying a suitable mechanism for the equitable sharing of financial and other economic benefits derived from activities in the Area, pursuant to section 9, paragraph 7 (f), of the annex to the Agreement relating to the Implementation of Part XI of the United Nations Convention on the Law of the Sea of 10 December 1982.
+During the twenty-eighth session, in 2023, the Committee discussed the proposal of the Secretary-General for the establishment of a seabed sustainability fund as an alternative or adjunct to the direct distribution of monetary benefits.
+With a view to further discussing the topic, the Finance Committee also developed a tentative draft of the objectives of the fund, proposing that it be referred to as the Common Heritage Fund (initially proposed as the seabed sustainability fund) (Draft financial regulations of the Common Heritage Fund, see

+Annex to ISBA/29/FC/2).
+The fund was built upon the results of the Authority's technical study No. 31, published in May 2022, on the equitable sharing of financial and other economic benefits from deep-seabed mining, which was conducted under the supervision of the Committee.